brentwalther/brentwalther.github.io/_posts/2024-08-16-sturgill-simpson-passage-du-desir.md

 ---
 Sturgill seems to be reinventing his image by releasing this album under a new
 alias: Johnny Blue Skies.
-I'm not familiar with his reasons for why, but there are certainly element of this album that feel new.
-This album contains a distinct "blues" sound that is present in some of his other music but rarely across an album.
+I'm not familiar with his reasons for why, but there are certainly elements of this album that feel new.
+The album has a distinct "blues" sound that, while present in some of his other music, has rarely appeared throughout an album.
 Besides being more blues-forward, the musical composition doesn't feel incredibly different from his previous music.
 That being said, I enjoyed this album a lot and it still felt original and interesting.
 I certainly plan to listen to more of these tracks going forward.